dr-grim/vertigo/original-dev-discs/Vertigo-electron-cassette/README.md

 using the `joiner` script; this generates `bank4`.
 The name looks a bit odd - probably a handover from an earlier script for the BBC Master 129k version when sprite data was (probably) stashed in bank 4 of 16kB sideways RAM.

 This is a rather convoluted toolchain!
 Run `joiner`, select option 1; run `convLVL`; run `joiner` again, select option 2.
 Ouch!
 Oh for a Makefile! :)

+## `beebasm` changes
+The data is now loaded in directly at assembly time, using `INCBIN`.
+The `mus.sp` sprites have been split using a shell script (see [split-mums.sp.sh](../../src-electron-cassette/data/split-mums.sp.sh)), so they can be littered around spare areas in the memory map.